Tizzz-555/100-days-of-code/log.md

 ### Day 9: November 12, Sunday

-**Today's Progress**: I cleaned up the logic of my script so that it could handle the difference between a text only tweet and one with an image a bit more gracefully.
+🔸 I cleaned up the logic of my script so that it could handle the difference between a text only tweet and one with an image a bit more gracefully.

-**Thoughts**: Then I started a simple #Flask server and designed a minimal first draft for my app's client.
+🔸 Then I started a simple #Flask server and designed a minimal first draft for my app's client.

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1723762553216479664?s=20)

 ### Day 10: November 13, Monday

-**Today's Progress**: Added a script to my X app, and practiced again with FormData and AJAX.
+🔸 Added a script to my X app, and practiced again with FormData and AJAX.
 I can now post text from my client,  adding images is buggy tho.

-**Thoughts**: I dug deeper into the FormData object and got to write some notes on Obsidian about it, so that it sticks! ✍️
+🔸 I dug deeper into the FormData object and got to write some notes on Obsidian about it, so that it sticks! ✍️

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1724155016800276702?s=20)

 ### Day 11: November 14, Tuesday

-**Today's Progress**: I learned about @LeafletJS, setting up the map and tiles was pretty easy, but I got stuck figuring out how to use geolocalization by street name input instead of the default coordinates system.
+🔸 I learned about @LeafletJS, setting up the map and tiles was pretty easy, but I got stuck figuring out how to use geolocalization by street name input instead of the default coordinates system.

-**Thoughts**: Tomorrow will sort it out 🦾
+🔸 Tomorrow will sort it out 🦾

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1724519331973714127?s=20)

 ### Day 12: November 15, Wednesday

-**Today's Progress**: With the right plugin and a little javascript I could add the geocoding I was looking for.
+🔸 With the right plugin and a little javascript I could add the geocoding I was looking for.

-**Thoughts**: The next step would be having the marker draggable and reverse geocoding to the input so that the user making a report can be as specific as possible.
+🔸 The next step would be having the marker draggable and reverse geocoding to the input so that the user making a report can be as specific as possible.

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1724848536137666915?s=20)

 ### Day 13: November 16, Thursday

-**Today's Progress**: Today I learned to validate file uploads to be images only, client-side. 🖼️
+🔸 Today I learned to validate file uploads to be images only, client-side. 🖼️

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1725219227047772321?s=20)

 ### Day 14: November 17, Friday

-**Today's Progress**: More Leaflet poking around!
+🔸 More Leaflet poking around!
 Today I tried to populate an input field inside my form with the value I was inserting into the map's geocoding search box. 🌎

-**Thoughts**: I wanted it to bind two way, but I only managed to do one way so far (search box to input). 🔍
+🔸 I wanted it to bind two way, but I only managed to do one way so far (search box to input). 🔍

 **Link(s) to work**
 [Tweet link](https://x.com/beccari_mattia/status/1725607650933522480?s=20)

 ### Day 15: November 18, Saturday

-**Today's Progress**: I've improved the frontend of my app with attachment preview.
+🔸 I've improved the frontend of my app with attachment preview.

-**Thoughts**: I need to change things around quite a bit still, especially in the html, right now it looks pretty janky, tomorrow will improve it. 🦾
+🔸 I need to change things around quite a bit still, especially in the html, right now it looks pretty janky, tomorrow will improve it. 🦾

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/b80eaff0fd71f9e1e892aa56e2356c0f8973bc71)